Flexible Solutions International (NYSE:FSI) Receives New Coverage from Analysts at StockNews.com

-StockNews.com started coverage on shares of Flexible Solutions International (NYSE:FSI – Free Report) in a research report released on Saturday.
-The brokerage issued a hold rating on the stock.
+StockNews.com started coverage on shares of Flexible Solutions International (NYSE:FSI – Free Report) in a research report sent to investors on Sunday morning.
+The firm issued a hold rating on the stock.

-Flexible Solutions International (NYSE:FSI – Get Free Report) last announced its quarterly earnings data on Monday, August 14th.
-The company reported $0.07 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.09 by ($0.02).
-Flexible Solutions International had a net margin of 12.52% and a return on equity of 15.71%.
-The business had revenue of $10.33 million for the quarter, compared to analysts’ expectations of $13.00 million.
-As a group, sell-side analysts predict that Flexible Solutions International will post 0.41 EPS for the current fiscal year.
+Flexible Solutions International (NYSE:FSI – Get Free Report) last posted its quarterly earnings results on Monday, August 14th.
+The company reported $0.07 earnings per share for the quarter, missing the consensus estimate of $0.09 by ($0.02).
+The business had revenue of $10.33 million during the quarter, compared to analysts’ expectations of $13.00 million.
+Flexible Solutions International had a return on equity of 15.71% and a net margin of 12.52%.
+Equities analysts predict that Flexible Solutions International will post 0.35 EPS for the current fiscal year.

 Insider Activity

-Hedge funds have recently made changes to their positions in the company.
-Advisor Group Holdings Inc. purchased a new stake in shares of Flexible Solutions International in the 4th quarter valued at approximately $38,000.
-Susquehanna International Group LLP purchased a new position in shares of Flexible Solutions International during the 4th quarter worth approximately $64,000.
-Citadel Advisors LLC purchased a new position in shares of Flexible Solutions International during the 2nd quarter worth approximately $67,000.
-Dimensional Fund Advisors LP boosted its position in shares of Flexible Solutions International by 22.4% during the 4th quarter.
-Dimensional Fund Advisors LP now owns 60,122 shares of the company’s stock worth $186,000 after purchasing an additional 11,006 shares during the period.
-Finally, Vanguard Group Inc. boosted its position in shares of Flexible Solutions International by 81.7% during the 3rd quarter.
-Vanguard Group Inc. now owns 274,858 shares of the company’s stock worth $454,000 after purchasing an additional 123,600 shares during the period.
-Hedge funds and other institutional investors own 44.90% of the company’s stock.
+Hedge funds have recently modified their holdings of the stock.
+Vanguard Group Inc. lifted its stake in shares of Flexible Solutions International by 81.7% in the 3rd quarter.
+Vanguard Group Inc. now owns 274,858 shares of the company’s stock worth $454,000 after acquiring an additional 123,600 shares during the period.
+Dimensional Fund Advisors LP lifted its stake in shares of Flexible Solutions International by 22.4% in the 4th quarter.
+Dimensional Fund Advisors LP now owns 60,122 shares of the company’s stock worth $186,000 after acquiring an additional 11,006 shares during the period.
+Citadel Advisors LLC acquired a new stake in shares of Flexible Solutions International in the 2nd quarter worth $67,000.
+Susquehanna International Group LLP acquired a new stake in shares of Flexible Solutions International in the fourth quarter valued at about $64,000.
+Finally, Advisor Group Holdings Inc. acquired a new stake in shares of Flexible Solutions International in the fourth quarter valued at about $38,000.
+44.90% of the stock is owned by hedge funds and other institutional investors.

 Flexible Solutions International, Inc, together with its subsidiaries, develops, manufactures, and markets specialty chemicals that slow the evaporation of water in Canada, the United States, and internationally.
 The company operates in two segments, Energy and Water Conservation Products, and Biodegradable Polymers.